 The Royal Observatory, the oldest scientific establishment in Great Britain, was founded by Charles II in 1675 for the purpose of aiding navigation.

-The Royal Observatory, the oldest scientific establishment in Great Britain, was founded by Charles II in 1675 for the purpose of aiding navigation.
+Background: The Royal Observatory, the oldest scientific establishment in Great Britain, was founded by Charles II in 1675 for the purpose of aiding navigation.
 The first step towards finding longitude at sea was the compilation of a star catalogue and tables of the motions of the Sun, Moon and planets.
 To this end John Flamsteed (1646-1719) was appointed the first Astronomer Royal.
 Despite his small salary he provided most of the Observatory's instruments; with an equatorial sextant and a mural arc he made some 30,000 observations which were published posthumously in 1725 under the title "Historia Coolestis".
 This formed the foundation of modern astronomy.

 Flamsteed's immediate successors, Edmond Halley (1656-1742) and James Bradley (1697-1762) added to the Observatory's buildings and instruments.
 Although best known as the first man to compute a cometary orbit, Halley's greatest contribution to knowledge was his assistance in publishing Newton's "Principia" in 1687.
 Bradley's achievements included the discovery of the aberration of light and nutation, while his observations remain the earliest of use to astronomers today.